 "Ashes to Answers"

-DFPC's Arson Investigations Unit is responsible for determining the origin, cause, and circumstances of fires (structural and wildland) that occur throughout Colorado.
+DFPC's Fire Origin & Cause Investigations Unit is responsible for determining the origin, cause, and circumstances of fires (structural and wildland) that occur throughout Colorado.

 Fire and arson investigators examine the physical attributes of a fire scene and identify and collect physical evidence from the scene.
 This evidence is then analyzed to help determine if the cause of the fire was accidental or deliberate.
 During the scene examination, investigators may find evidence such as accelerants, tampered utilities, and specific burn patterns, which may indicate criminal activity.

 - Newest Member of Colorado Division of Fire Prevention & Control ‘Nose’ Fraud

 The Colorado Division of Fire Prevention & Control’s (DFPC) newest member has four legs and a keen sense of smell giving her a nose-up on arsonists.
 Meet Arson K9, JoJo, whose skills are already being put to use to investigate causes of fires in the state.

 K9 JoJo is an accelerant detection specialist, certified according to the standards of the Maine Criminal Justice Academy.
 She graduated from the State Farm Arson Dog Training Program on April 30 with her handler, Lead Fire Investigator Dawn Tollis, of the Colorado Division of Fire Prevention & Control (CDFPC).
 They bring a valuable set of skills to Colorado and the agency.
 Upon returning home, the team responded to their first call on May 9th.

 “We are very excited about adding a K-9 Accelerant dog to our fire investigation capabilities,” said DFPC Director Mike Morgan.
 “The scent-discriminating abilities of a canine are better than any equipment we can take to a fire scene when arson is suspected.”